-Many Founders will start out with a vision or dream of where they see their business heading.
-Navigating the early challenges of starting out, most owners would expect those aspirations to begin to become a reality as the business moves into growth and scale-up.
+Many founders will start out with a vision or dream of where they see their organisation heading.
+Navigating the early challenges of starting out, most owners would expect those aspirations to begin to become a reality as you move into growth and become a scale-up business.

-It meant Alan was able to focus almost entirely on all the vast, complex scientific and technical challenges of developing aerospace engine technology for hypersonic and space access propulsion.
-He did so knowing there were robust, financial management systems in place to keep all the key functions and divisions operating efficiently.
+Consequently Alan was able to focus almost entirely on all the vast, complex scientific and technical challenges of developing aerospace engine technology for hypersonic and space access propulsion.
+He did so safe in the knowledge that the finances were sufficiently robust to keep all the key functions and divisions operating efficiently.

 Often owner managers will be very good at what they do.
 The key component to them realising their goals is to receive help in specific, complex, and time consuming business areas such as the finances.
 This ensures they then have the freedom to implement their vision.

-Doing exactly that through Wellers worked out just fine for Alan Bond and Reaction Engines.
+Doing exactly that in partnership with Wellers worked out just fine for Alan and Reaction Engines.

 Please be aware that information provided by this blog is subject to regular legal and regulatory change.
 We recommend that you do not take any information held within our website or guides (eBooks) as a definitive guide to the law on the relevant matter being discussed.
 We suggest your course of action should be to seek legal or professional advice where necessary rather than relying on the content supplied by the author(s) of this blog.